EIP-7928: Block-Level Access Lists

 • Slots accessed via SLOAD that are not written.

-• Slots written with unchanged values (i.e., SSTORE that re‑stores the same value).
+• Slots written with unchanged values (i.e., SSTORE where post-value equals pre-value, also known as "no-op writes").

 Balance (balance_changes)